pvh/postgres-bits/sql/01_slide.md

 !SLIDE subsection

-#SQL: going beyond CRUD
+# SQL sandbox

 !SLIDE

 # the question:
+## Assuming I've been keeping logs of it,
-## How much time did my application spend in each state?
+## how long was my application in which state?

 !SLIDE